MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties-auto/devenv-clustered-property.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # Clustered Property
-Sets a value that indicates whether the index is clustered.
+Sets a value that indicates whether the key also defines the clustered index in the database.

+By default the primary key is configured as the clustered key.

 ## Applies to
 -   Key